 Several airlines fly into Santorini (JTR) and you can also take a ferry from Athens or neighboring Greek islands.
-The airport was pretty crowded at our departure…and by “crowded” I mean it was hard to forge a path to the bathroom.
-Lines?
-Who needs lines?
-Why would anyone wait in a line when we can all just crowd at the entrance?
-Bottom line: If you need to check a bag, get there early.
+The airport was pretty crowded at our departure and by crowded I mean it was hard to forge a path to the bathroom.
+If you need to check a bag, get there early.

 To my surprise and delight, buses on Santorini were frequent and reliable.
 The main transfer station is in Fira and you can buy affordable tickets on the bus.

 Finding a hotel in Oia for less than $250 is a challenge, so Airbnb is the way to go if that is not in your price range.
 I saw so many affordable and adorable listings, but they definitely go quick so make your plans as far in advance as you can.
 I tried to book about two months in advance and a lot of places were booked for late August.
 Also, the town of Fira offers a larger selection of less expensive hotels.